arjun-christopher/CloudFlash/README.md

   - **Green**: On track with SLA (more than 50% of execution time remaining)
   - **Orange**: Approaching deadline (20-50% of execution time remaining for medium/high priority, or <20% for low priority)
   - **Red**: Critical (less than 20% of execution time remaining for high priority)
-- Progress bar shows completion percentage and time remaining
+- Progress bar shows completion percentage and time remaining (240px wide for better visibility)
 - Automatic status updates as cloudlets progress through their lifecycle
+- Detailed logging for cloudlet lifecycle:
+  - [STARTED]: When cloudlet begins execution
+  - [ALLOCATED]: When cloudlet is assigned to a VM
+  - [COMPLETED]: When cloudlet finishes execution
+  - [DEADLINE MISSED]: When cloudlet fails to complete on time
+  - [SLA ESCALATED]: When cloudlet's priority is increased due to time constraints
+  - [SLA WARNING]: When cloudlet is approaching its deadline

 ### Load Balancing
 CloudFlash implements intelligent load balancing to distribute cloudlets across available VMs efficiently: